Memories and Pictures - Page 7

 Share your comments, memories and pictures of Pamber Heath or simply ask a local history question.
 I will do my best to answer you quickly.
 Click to E-mail me and attach a picture if you have one.
 E-mail address will be published unless you ask me not to.

 PELICAN ROAD The whole of that area was just a plantation in 1896, known as `Impstone Plantation'.
 It was part of the area administered by the Bradfield Union and part of Berkshire.
 Before the Second World War the area was a pine woodland.
 The land was sold in 1939 and many villagers bought plots.
 They were not allowed to build on their land for many years.
-The area began to be extensively developed in the early 1950s but a large area in the centre opposite the pub was still undeveloped in 1955 and purchased by the publican of the Pelican Harry Cottrell in conjunction with Tom Stacey of Tadley who bought an adjoining strip.
+The area began to be extensively developed in the early 1950s (Update, December, 2017 - should have said 1960s - only minor development before) but a large area in the centre opposite the pub was still undeveloped in 1955 and purchased by the publican of the Pelican Harry Cottrell in conjunction with Tom Stacey of Tadley who bought an adjoining strip.
 It was cleared for use as a cricket pitch.
 Eventually, after complaints of balls landing in gardens, the land was given up and more housing followed - believed to be around 1964.
-In 1991, the whole Pelican Road area was included into the village boundary.
+In 1991, the Pelican Road area was included into the village boundary.

 Apr 26, 2006 Hello.
 Re: The Lipscombe family of Tadley/Pamber.
 Robert Erry Lipscombe was my father.
 He also worked in Tadley for YEARS, otherwise known as Lofty.
 My great grandfather was Alfred Lipscombe, Carrier in Tadley.
 They lived in "Back Lane", Tadley.
 I have several photographs that might be of interest to you.
 This one was taken around 1900 unless you know differently?
 It is of the Lipscombe family of Back Lane, Tadley.
 I believe that the people featured are l to r Alfred, his wife Hannah, daughter Gertrude May and his father John Lipscombe.
 Someone must have gone around with a camera to take the photos at home.I do have a 1919 postcard posted to Mrs Lipscombe Tadley.
 No further address was added.
 Isn't that amazing.
 I suppose Tadley was a lot smaller then and everyone was known by the postman.
 My father used to work for a man called West in Tadley?
 I cannot recall his name.
 I will ask my mother.
 Kelmscot seems to come to mind?
 A building firm I know.
 Shan Mills